LeBron James: 2011–2013: Back-to-back championships

-The 2011–2012 season was delayed by a lockout, and during that extended summer, James worked with Hakeem Olajuwon in order to improve his post up game.
-Humbled by the Heat's loss to the Mavericks, the experience inspired James to leave behind the villain role that he had been embracing, which helped James regain a sense of joy on the court.
-Behind his expanded skillset, Miami began the year with a franchise-best 18–6 record.
-James was eventually named MVP for the third time.
+The 2011–12 season was delayed by a lockout.
+During that summer, James worked with Hakeem Olajuwon to improve his post up game.
+(Note: Attributed to multiple references:) As the start of the season approached, James set a goal for himself to leave behind the "villain role" that he had embraced, and said he was hoping to regain a sense of joy on the court.
+Miami began the year with a franchise-best 18–6 record, and James was named MVP for the third time.
+(Note: Attributed to multiple references:)

-James stands at midcourt during a dead ball on January 16, 2013.
-On that night, he became the youngest player in NBA history to score 20,000 career points.

-In the second round of the playoffs, Miami temporarily lost Bosh to an abdominal injury and found themselves trailing the Indiana Pacers 2–1.
-James responded with a 40-point, 18-rebound, and nine-assist outing in Game 4 to help even the series.
-To compensate for Bosh's absence, the Heat embraced a small-ball lineup with James at power forward, which they retained even after Bosh's return in the conference finals against the Boston Celtics.
-Facing elimination in Game 6, James recorded 45 points and 15 rebounds to lead the Heat to victory in what The New York Times called a "career-defining performance".
-Miami won Game 7 to advance to the Finals, earning them a matchup with the Oklahoma City Thunder and James' budding rival Kevin Durant.
-Late in Game 4 of the series, James hit a three-pointer to give the Heat a lead, helping them win the game despite missing time with leg cramps.
-In Game 5, he registered a triple-double as Miami defeated Oklahoma City for their second-ever championship and James' first championship.
-James was unanimously voted the Bill Russell NBA Finals Most Valuable Player with averages of 28.6 points, 10.2 rebounds, and 7.4 assists per game.
-His full postseason run, in which James averaged 30.3 points, 9.7 rebounds, and 5.6 assists per game, was later ranked the second best in modern NBA history by ESPN.
+In the second round of the playoffs, Miami lost Bosh to an abdominal injury and found themselves trailing the Indiana Pacers two games to one.
+James responded with a 40-point, 18-rebound, and nine-assist outing in Game 4 to even the series.
+To compensate for Bosh's absence, the Heat embraced a small-ball lineup with James at power forward, which they retained after Bosh's return in the conference finals against the Celtics.
+Facing elimination in Game 6, James recorded 45 points and 15 rebounds to lead the Heat to victory in a "career-defining performance".
+Miami won Game 7 to advance to the Finals, earning them a matchup with the Oklahoma City Thunder.
+In Game 5, James registered a triple-double as the Heat defeated the Thunder for their second-ever championship and James's first.
+James was voted Finals MVP with averages of 28.6 points, 10.2 rebounds, and 7.4 assists.
+His full postseason run was ranked the second best in modern NBA history.